wwhite12/liri-node-app/README.md

 * Ex:     random.txt --->  movie-this, Jaws
         Output ----> Information on the movie, Jaws.
 ## Code Breakdown
+![Image of primarySwitch]
+(./images/primarySwitch.png)
+* Based on the user's first command (spotify-this-song, movie-this, or do-what-it-says), this switch will determine which function to run.

+![Image of spotifyFunction]
+(./images/spotifyThisFunction.png)
+* node-spotify-api allows the user to call the spotify api to gather information on an inputted song.

+![Image of movieFunction]
+(./images/movieThisFunction.png)
+* Use of axios to call the OMDB API to gather inputted movie information

+![Image of doWhatSaysFunction]
+(./images/doWhatSaysFunction.png)
+* Breaks up random.txt content into an array that then uses switch to determine which function to run
 ## Technology
 Language: JavaScript
 Runtime Environment: Node